alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 `idiv` instruction consumes considerably more CPU cycles than `mov` or `add` for example.
 It can be from 20 to 100 cycles depending on CPU and register size.

 VTune Amplifier gives the clue: "The DIV unit is active for a significant portion of execution time.
 Locate the hot long-latency operation\(s\) and try to eliminate them.
 For example, if dividing by a constant, consider replacing the divide by a product of the inverse of the constant.
 If dividing an integer, see whether it is possible to right-shift instead."
-Let's replace our modulo operation with a well known bit hack; our code becomes like this:
+Let's replace our modulo operation with a well known bit hack; the modulo of powers of 2 can be replaced by a bitwise `AND` operation.
+Our code becomes like this:

 ```csharp
 public AhoCorasickTreeNode GetTransition(char c)